Slovenia's house price rises have been the fastest in the EU.

-- In Ljubljana, Slovenia´s capital, the house price index for existing flats increased by 12.83% (11.27% inflation-adjusted) during the year to Q2 2017.
-During the latest quarter, house prices rose 3.7% (2.35% inflation-adjusted) from the previous quarter.
+- In Ljubljana, Slovenia´s capital, the house price index for existing flats rose by 8.9% (6.9% inflation-adjusted) during the year to Q3 2018.
+On a quarterly basis, house prices fell by 1.8% (-1.5% inflation-adjusted) in Q3 2018.

-- In the rest of Slovenia, the prices of existing flats rose by 5.75% y-o-y (4.3% inflation-adjusted) in Q2 2017.
-During the latest quarter (Q2) the price index rose by 2.57% (1.24% inflation-adjusted).
+- In the rest of Slovenia, the prices of existing flats increased by 10.6% y-o-y (8.6% inflation-adjusted) in Q3 2018.
+On a quarterly basis, the price index went up by 2% (2.3% inflation-adjusted) in Q3 2018.